Last updated on May 3, 2020 at 20:17

 GCNIS-derived germ cell tumors

 Seminoma is the most common pure testicular germ cell tumor.
 It most frequently occurs in patients in their 40s.
 Seminomas grow slowly and rarely metastasize, and therefore have a better prognosis than non-seminomas.
 It also has a good radiosensitivity, meaning that it’s highly treatable by irradiation.
-Seminomas are homogenous masses without haemorrhage or necrosis.
+Seminomas are homogenous masses with small foci of haemorrhage or necrosis.
 Some cases of seminoma can produce hCG.

 Non-seminomas don’t respond as well to treatment as seminomas, and they metastasize earlier.